-Kalives is a seaside resort located 19km west of Chania, on the southern coast of Souda Bay.
-This small village is built on a fertile green valley, where three rivers flow.
-The village's name (i.e. “Huts” in Greece) seems to come from the huts that were built by farmers in their fields, to spend the summer nights.
+Kalives is a seaside resort located 19km west of Chania, on the south coast of Souda Bay.
+This picturesque village is built on a fertile green valley, where several rivers flow.
+The village's name (i.e. “Huts” in Greece) seems to come after the primitive huts that were built by farmers in their fields, to spend the summer nights.
 Near the village, on its east side, flow the rivers of Xidas and Mesopotamos.
 Moreover, the several springs inside the sea, combined with the rivers, decrease the sea temperature.

 The geographic location of Kalives, combined with its fertile soils, is a reason for the habitation of the area from the very ancient times.
 Kalives is considered to be the site of the ancient city Amfimatrion.
 In 1206, the fortress Castel Apicorno was built, east of the village, to alienate prospective attackers, while in 1538 Kalives were destroyed by the pirate Barbarossa.

 At the harbor, you can see the German cannon hidden in a cave dug up till the other side of the mountain.
 At the end of the tunnel there is a small window, where the view to the cliffs and the sea is fascinating.
 This is a very small sample of the German defensive projects that are dispersed in the wider area of province Apokoronas and Akrotiri Cape.